Ice1187/HackTheBox-writeups/secret/readme.md

 1. `/opt/count` is executable by the user and the SUID is set.
 2. Since SUID is set, `count` can read directories as root for us.
 3. Since `count` is set to be dumpable by `prctl(PR_SET_DUMPABLE)`, we can dump it while it is waiting for the second input to read files.
-4. According to the man page of `core`, "if the first character of `/proc/sys/kernel/core_pattern` is a pipe symbol (`|`), then the remainder of the line is interpreted as the command-line for a user-space program (or script) that is to be executed.", and "instead of being written to a file, the core dump is given as standard input to the program.
+4. According to the man page of `core`, "if the first character of `/proc/sys/kernel/core_pattern` is a pipe symbol (`|`), then the remainder of the line is interpreted as the command-line for a user-space program (or script) that is to be executed.", and "instead of being written to a file, the core dump is given as standard input to the program."
 So the core dump is fed to `apport`, we can find the dumped info at `/var/crash/_opt_count.1000.crash`.
-"
 ```
 dasith@secret:/tmp/.ice1187$ cat /proc/sys/kernel/core_pattern
 |/usr/share/apport/apport %p %s %c %d %P %E